 Certain medical conditions can contribute to weight gain in cats, often independent of their diet or activity level.
 Hypothyroidism, although rare in cats, can lead to slowed metabolism, resulting in weight gain.
 Diabetes mellitus, mainly if poorly managed, can also cause weight changes.
 Hormonal imbalances, like those seen in cats with Cushing’s disease, can increase appetite and weight gain.
 Some medications, especially corticosteroids, can increase appetite and lead to weight gain.
 It’s essential to have regular veterinary check-ups to identify and manage these conditions effectively, helping to maintain a healthy weight in cats.

 Do you have questions about your cat’s diet?
+Our vet nutrition and weight management services can help you develop a tailored plan to keep your feline friend at a healthy weight.
 Contact us, your Brampton, ON pet hospital, anytime!